COVID-19 strategy: creating a plan to weather the crisis

 Your nonprofit’s mission is crucial.
 It was important prior to the pandemic, and it will be just as essential after the pandemic.
 During the pandemic, however, your donors may need to focus their efforts and give to those on the front lines.

-During COVID-19, consider pausing all immediate gift asks unless directly related to the pandemic response.
+During the COVID-19 crisis, consider pausing all immediate gift asks unless directly related to the pandemic response.
 With the continuing economic downturn, there’s no denying that your supporters are likely feeling the pressure.
 Whether they’ve experienced lost or furloughed jobs, decreased salaries, or even stressful work-from-home scenarios, there’s a decent chance your supporters simply have less to give right now.

 Understand the limitations of your supporter base and avoid asking them to stretch themselves thinner than they already are.
 Those who are able to give right now may be giving to pandemic-related issues, such as relief for those whose stability has been displaced or even to fuel our nation’s weakened health-care system.